pat310/google-trends-api/README.md

 #####Syntax
 `googleTrends.hotTrends('country')`

 * `country` - an optional string for the country.
-Although the library can figure our the country from a formal name, it is preferred that the country is provided as a country code, for example, 'united states' should be provided as 'US', 'japan' should be provided as 'JP', etc.  If no country code is provided, 'US' is assumed by default.
+Although the library can figure out the country from a formal name, it is preferred that the country is provided as a country code, for example, 'united states' should be provided as 'US', 'japan' should be provided as 'JP', etc.  If no country code is provided, 'US' is assumed by default.

 #####Example
 The following example provides the top 20 trending searches in the 'US'.
 Optionally, the input could have been provided as `googleTrends.hotTrends({geo: 'US'})`.
 Any other keys provided in the object will be ignore.